Neural network tokamak equilibria with incompressible flows: Implementation

 The loss function that is to be minimized consists of two terms, one that measures the PDE residual error and one penalty term for the imposition of the boundary condition.
 These terms are:

-In our runs we chose $N_i=N_b=N$ and we observed that the magnetic surfaces conform with the imposed boundary shape for $\lambda_i=1$ and $\lambda_b > 10$ while for $\lambda_b<10$ the boundary error could not be minimized sufficiently.
-For the training process we applied two different approaches, the first was to update the learnable parameters twice in each epoch (iteration) first working through the boundary points and then through the inner points, which can be considered as a mini-batch Gradient Descend optimization with batch size equal to $N$ from a training set consisting of $2N$ points.
-The second approach was a full batch Gradient descent optimization, backpropagating the error and updating the parameters once per epoch.
-The first approach turned out to be slightly more efficient than the second.
+In our runs we chose $N_i=N_b=N$ and we observed that the magnetic surfaces conform with the imposed boundary for $\lambda_b > \lambda_i$; otherwise, the boundary error could not be minimized sufficiently and as a consequence the computed boundary did not coincide with the imposed one.
+For the training process we applied two different approaches, the first was to update the learnable parameters twice in each epoch (iteration) first working through the boundary points and then through the inner points, which can be considered as a mini-batch gradient descend optimization with batch size equal to $N$ from a training set consisting of $2N$ points.
+The second approach was a full batch gradient descent optimization, backpropagating the error and updating the parameters once per epoch.
+Both implementations had similar outcomes in terms of training efficiency.